cfpb/hmda-frontend/src/documentation/markdown/2017/lar-data-fields.md

 - **Description:** Whether the covered loan is a high-cost mortgage
 - **Values:**
-  - 1 - High-cost mortgage
+  - 1 - HOEPA loan
-  - 2 - Not a high-cost mortgage
+  - 2 - Not a HOEPA loan
-  - 3 - Not applicable

 ### [lien\_status](#lien_status)